 When a website isn’t updated for a long time, it becomes vulnerable to hackers and SEO attacks.
 In addition, waiting for security issues to be addressed for an extended period could lead to business loss or downtimes.

 How Much Does Website Maintenance Cost?

-It’s clear that web maintenance is crucial to the health of your website.
+Web maintenance is crucial to the health of your website.
 The exact cost can only be estimated based on your website’s maintenance requirements, such as:

 - Website design

 - Regular update requirements

 - The number of security plugins

 You can expect the maintenance monthly fee to be within $5000.
 Further, annual fees can go as high as $60,000.
 However, the exact quote will depend on things like: